 Lynda was diagnosed with ischemic optic neuropathy in 2007.
 Lynda learned that she could get help from Blind and Vision Rehabilitation Services of Pittsburgh, the Keystone Blind Association in New Castle, and the Pennsylvania Bureau of Blindness and Visual Services in Erie, PA.

-Once through her training, she started knitting again; then at the advice of a friend, Lambert went into making pottery.
+Once through her training, she started knitting again; then at the advice of a friend, Lynda went into making pottery.
 After finding out about about video magnifiers, she decided to try doing beadwork using an Acrobat video magnifier.
 Her first project involved making a bead talisman.
-On completion, Lambert christened the work "The Dragon’s Healing Breastplate" because it rejuvenated her, fully returning her life as a working artist.
-She recently traveled to Louisville, Kentucky to receive a 3rd place award for her encrusted beadwork at the Museum of the American Printing House for the Blind (APH) during the their annual meeting.
+On completion, Lynda christened the work "The Dragon’s Healing Breastplate" because it rejuvenated her, fully returning her life as a working artist.
+She recently traveled to Louisville, Kentucky to receive a third place award for her encrusted beadwork at the Museum of the American Printing House for the Blind (APH) during the their annual meeting.

 Read Lynda's personal story about being a seasoned writer and artist.

 - Taking Hold of Happiness When Challenged by a Visual Disability